Danville High School (Illinois)

 Danville High School (DHS) is a public high school located in Danville, Illinois, United States.
 It is part of Danville District 118, which also includes two middle schools and eight elementary schools.

+The district includes almost all of Danville and most of Tilton.

 The school is perhaps best known for four of its alumni who went on to success in acting: Gene Hackman, the brothers Dick and Jerry Van Dyke, Donald O'Connor; and one who became an important figure in popularizing early twentieth-century popular music, Bobby Short.

 History

 Principals

 Charlotte "Tracy" Cherry, the current principal of Danville High School, is the school's 33rd principal since 1870.